mozilla-releng/mozilla-linux-pkg-manager/README.md

 `mozilla-releng/mozilla-deb-pkg-manager` is a Python tool for managing Mozilla `.deb` packages.
 It can be used to clean-up obsolete Firefox Nightly versions from the Mozilla APT repository.

 ## Requirements
-- Python > 3.11
+- Python 3.11 or higher
 - Poetry (for dependency management)

 ## Installation
-1. **Install Poetry**: If not already installed, install Poetry following the instructions from the [official Poetry website](https://python-poetry.org/docs/).
+1. **Install Poetry**: If not already installed, install Poetry by following the instructions from the [official Poetry website](https://python-poetry.org/docs/).
-2. **Clone the Repository**: Clone the `mozilla-deb-pkg-manager` repository.
+2. **Clone the Repository**: Clone the `mozilla-deb-pkg-manager` repository using the command `git clone https://github.com/mozilla-releng/mozilla-deb-pkg-manager.git`.
 3. **Install Dependencies**: Navigate to the repository's root directory and run `poetry install` to install the required dependencies.

 ### Running `mozilla-deb-pkg-manager`
-Poetry can run the `mozilla-deb-pkg-manager` package like this:
+To run `mozilla-deb-pkg-manager`, use Poetry with the following command:
 ```bash
 poetry run mozilla-deb-pkg-manager clean-up --channel [CHANNEL] --retention-days [DAYS]
 ```
+Replace `[CHANNEL]` with the specific package channel (e.g., `nightly`, `release`, `beta`) and `[DAYS]` with the number of days for the retention period.

 ### Parameters
 - `--channel`: Specifies the package channel (e.g., `nightly`, `release`, `beta`).
 Currently, only `nightly` is supported.